TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update nics, see the special notes in the section above about the 'upgrade' command.

+        When adding or removing NICs, the NIC names will be created in the order the interfaces are in the nics or add_nics array.

         To use these properties in a list output or lookup, use the format:

           nics.*.ip   # for lookup matching any interface